kenzanlabs/pipeline-minify-js/README.md

   * __concatOutput:__ Sets the path to where the sourcemaps are written to; set to next to reference file, by default.
 If wanted to have a separate folder for map files, just change this to a desire folder name.

   * __uglify:__ Uglifies JS files using the basic [gulp-uglify](https://www.npmjs.com/package/gulp-uglify) configuration.

+  * __es6:__ Specifies the Javascript version used, ES5 by default (es6: false).
+When set to true, it uses babel to compile ES6 to ES5.